AlbertPi-Git/Clothing-rating-fit-prediction/README.md

 ![fit performance](./Figs/fit_performance.png "Performance of different models on fit prediction")

 ## Detail
-The detail of RentTheRunWay dataset and implementation can be seen in our PDF report.
+The detail of RentTheRunWay dataset and implementation can be found in our PDF report.